as

 • UNKNOWN

 The SDK mode should be SANDBOX.
-If the SDK mode returns UNKNOWN.
-This indicates a problem with the Appstore SDK initialization within your app.
-Check if you have called SimpleSignInService#registerResponseHandler() to register your app context and response handler.
-See Step 2: Register a concrete implementation.
+If the SDK mode returns UNKNOWN, this indicates a problem with the Appstore SDK initialization within your app.
+Verify whether you called SimpleSignInService#registerResponseHandler() to register your app context and response handler.
+For details, see Step 2: Register a concrete implementation.

 Managing linked accounts